 Recently we featured 7 dyslexia resources in the Kansas City area, and one of them included a new Facebook support group started by Wendy Hanson, a homeschool mom of two and MPE member.
-Wendy graciously allowed us some insights into teaching children who deal with dyslexia, and how homeschooling can fit into that equation.
+Wendy graciously provided some insights into teaching children who deal with dyslexia.

 Could you describe a typical day in your homeschool?

 We are a morning family.
 We typically begin our school day about 8:30.

 Because my kids have dyslexia and dysgraphia, our homeschool is very teacher intensive.
 I work one on one with each of my kids doing math.
 They will work through their problems orally while I write their work out for them.

 We use Barton Reading and Spelling for dyslexia remediation.
 We typically do 40 minutes 3 days a week.
 This is also done on a one-on-one basis.
 We have started to incorporate some subjects on the computer that the kids can do independently while I work with the other child.

 A typical “full day of school” will be about 4-5 hours.
 My kids attend an enrichment program one day a week.